HimanshurajNimse/AttendAI/README.md

 ## License

-No license has been specified for this repository yet.
-Please contact the repository owner before reuse or distribution.
+© Himanshuraj Nimse.
+All rights reserved.

+This code is publicly visible for viewing purposes only.
+You may not use, copy, modify, distribute, or deploy this project (in whole or in part) without first contacting and getting explicit permission from the author.

+📩 If you'd like to use this project, please reach out to the repository owner (HimanshurajNimse) before doing so.